bszymi/tv-shows-api/README.md

 - Creates distributors, TV shows, and release dates in a single transaction
 - Provides detailed statistics on processing results (created, updated, errors)
 - Graceful error handling with detailed error reporting

+## Background Jobs

+### Sidekiq Configuration
+- Uses Redis for job queue storage
+- Configured with 3 retries for failed jobs
+- Web interface available at `/sidekiq` for monitoring

+### TvShowsSyncWorker
+- Scheduled to run daily at 2 AM UTC using sidekiq-cron
+- Fetches latest TV show data from TVMaze API
+- Persists data using the TvShowPersistenceService
+- Comprehensive logging of sync progress and errors
+- Graceful error handling with job retries

 ## API Documentation